Robitussin Chesty Cough Medicine

 For full list of excipients see section 6.1

-A deep wine-russet coloured oral solution with a raspberry odour and taste.
+A deep russet coloured syrupy liquid with a characteristic odour and flavour of cherry.

 Expectorant for the treatment of coughs.